DanielTakeshi/rl_algorithms/Paper-Summaries/Principled_Option_Learning_in_Markov_Decision_Processes.md

 > At the beginning of each episode, the high-level controller observes the
 > subtask $\theta$ and gives the low-level controller a hint $h$.

-If we set $q$  so that it only lets choose prior options, yeah, I can see why we wouldn't get an interesting solution (though couldn't there still be a policy that would have very low cost?).
-Well, either way, I agree to make the problem interesting there must be a constraint on $q$, and the way to do that is to limit the prior options.
+I can see why we need a constraint on $q$, and an easy way to do that is to limit the prior options.

 Let's say we start with two prior options indicated by \pi_h.
 (In the